unixorn/awesome-zsh-plugins/README.md

 * [zredis](https://github.com/zdharma-continuum/zredis) - Adds Redis database support, with `database_key` <-> `shell_variable` binding.
 Supports all data types.
 * [zsh-in-docker](https://github.com/deluan/zsh-in-docker) - Automates ZSH + Oh-My-ZSH installation into development containers.
 Works with Alpine, Ubuntu, Debian, CentOS or Amazon Linux.
 * [zsh-not-vim](https://github.com/redxtech/zsh-not-vim) - Provides a function that automatically shames the user for forgetting they weren't in vim.
+* [zsh-select](https://github.com/z-shell/zsh-select) - Displays a selection list.
+It is similar to `selecta`, but uses the curses library to do display, and when compared to [fzf](https://github.com/junegunn/fzf), the main difference is approximate matching instead of fuzzy matching.
 * [zsh-z (agkozak)](https://github.com/agkozak/zsh-z) - Jump quickly to directories that you have visited "frecently."
 A native ZSH port of `z.sh` - without `awk`, `sed`, `sort`, or `date`.
 * [zsh-z (ptavares)](https://github.com/ptavares/zsh-z) - Installs and loads [z](https://github.com/rupa/z.git).
 * [zshmarks](https://github.com/jocelynmallon/zshmarks) - A port of Bashmarks (by Todd Werth), a simple command line bookmarking plugin, for oh-my-zsh.